JOkendo/LandingPages/README.md

 # LandingPages
-Includes landing pages for various sites for practise
+Includes landing page for various sites for practise.